 Preparedness Bulletins

-Our Preparedness Bulletins provide detailed guidance for development, implementation, and evaluation of your preparedness program.
+Our Preparedness Bulletins provide detailed guidance for the development, implementation, and evaluation of your preparedness program.

 Emergency Operations Plans

-The number one priority of emergency operations is to safeguard life.
+The first priority of emergency operations is to safeguard life.
 Other objectives include protection of property, the environment, and the organization’s reputation.
-An emergency operations plan that is risk-based, makes best use of available internal and external resources, and is executable by an organization with defined roles and responsibilities is essential.
+Emergency operations plans should consider “all-hazards,” be risk-based, make best use of available internal and external resources, and be actionable by an organization with defined roles and responsibilities.

 Incident Management System